alexreisner/geocoder/README.md

 Testing
 -------

 When writing tests for an app that uses Geocoder it may be useful to avoid network calls and have Geocoder return consistent, configurable results.
-To do this, configure and use the `:test` lookup.
-For example:
+To do this, configure the `:test` lookup:

     Geocoder.configure(lookup: :test)

+Add stubs to define the results that will be returned:

     Geocoder::Lookup::Test.add_stub(
       "New York, NY", [